How to prune lavender correctly to keep it growing

 How to prune English lavender

 English lavender is the most common and also the most versatile with a lifespan of 25 years or more if taken care of properly.
 This plant will thrive in the outdoors offering long, slender blooms in the late spring to early summer.
 It only requires a small amount of pruning after the first harvest, then a slightly more in-depth prune during summer.

 The best part about this variety is how forgiving it is if you happen to miss a pruning session.
 It also makes for great hedges, essential oils, tea, or potpourri.

 How to prune French lavender

-French (or sometimes Spanish) lavender will bloom in the middle of spring with the lifespan of around three to five years.
+French (or sometimes Spanish) lavender will bloom in the middle of spring with a lifespan of around three to five years.
 It produces shorter flowers with very delicate petals.
 This variety of lavender will bloom in summer and regenerate much faster than the English variety.
-This means it only requires a light prune but performed more frequently.
+This means it only requires a light prune but is performed more frequently.